 As part of the co-implementation process, we encourage, collect, promote and support public and private tourism stakeholder commitments to ambitious targets through concrete actions to move towards the green and digital transition of the tourism ecosystem.

 The European Commission published a call for commitments for tourism stakeholders in February 2022.
-We have received and published the first commitments from stakeholders.
+We have received and published several sets of pledges and commitments from stakeholders.

 The call for commitments will remain open during the entire implementation of the Tourism Transition Pathway.
-We will publish the next batch of commitments in autumn 2022.
+We will publish new batches of pledges and commitments 2-3 times a year.

 On 1 December 2022, the Council of the European Union adopted the EU Agenda for Tourism 2030.